 All hospitality, recreation, and tourism majors complete 1,000 hours of field experience.
 During the final two semesters of the program, learners participate in a supervised internship that includes at least 600 hours.
 Prior to taking the internship class, learners complete a preparation course to facilitate placement.

-California State University East Bay is regionally accredited by the Western Association of Schools and Colleges (WASC).
+California State University – East Bay is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 15. University of Wisconsin – Stout

 Located in Menomonie, Wisconsin, the University of Wisconsin Stout was founded in 1891 and functions within the University of Wisconsin System.
 Named for James Huff Stout, a former state senator, UW–Stout offers more than 75 undergraduate and graduate programs through three academic colleges.

 The online bachelor’s degree in hospitality management at UW–Stout includes 30 credits of operations management coursework, 21 credits of classes in financial and revenue management, and 15 credits of organizational management courses.
 Students also complete two cooperative education internships and 12 credits of elective coursework.